pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 ## Benefits of Pseudocode
 1. **Clarifies logic**: Helps you outline your program’s structure without getting bogged down by syntax.
-2. **Easier collaboration**: Allows you to communicate ideas with non-programmers or across different programming languages.
+2. **Easier collaboration**: Allows you to communicate ideas with people in different roles, in different scientific domains, or across different programming languages.
 3. **Quick debugging**: Spot logical errors early before writing actual code.

 ## Using Pseudocode with LLMs

 LLMs (like ChatGPT) can assist in converting pseudocode into actual Python code.
-By writing clear pseudocode, you can prompt the LLM to generate clean, efficient Python code that follows your logic, helping you focus on problem-solving rather than syntax.
+By writing clear pseudocode, you can prompt the LLM to generate Python code that follows your logic, helping you focus on problem-solving and testing the generated code rather than obscure syntax.

 ## Example: Processing CrossRef Data from JOSS Papers